Tallassee, Alabama: Political history

-Robert E (Bobby) Payne served as Tallassee's mayor for 24 years, making him the longest-tenured mayor in the city's history.
-Payne was raised in Etowah County, where he excelled as a high school football player for the Etowah County Blue Devils.
-He earned a football scholarship from Auburn University in 1963.
-After completing his eligibility he moved with his wife Mary Carroll to Tallassee, where he worked at Mount Vernon Mills.
-In 1976 he ran for city council.
-He won the council seat and served three terms before he ran for mayor in 1988.
-Payne won in a highly contested race against incumbent Thomas Pollard.
-He remained in office for 24 years before losing in 2008.
-He entered the race in 2012 to reclaim his seat and he won convincingly.
-He retired in 2016.
-During his time in office, Tallassee achieved more economic growth than at any other time in the city's history.
-Johnny Hammock won Payne's seat in a landslide.
+Robert E. Payne served as Tallassee's mayor for 24 years, making him the longest-tenured mayor in the city's history.
+Payne ran for mayor in 1988 and won in a highly contested race against incumbent Thomas Pollard.
+Chamber of Commerce Director George McCain won against Pollard in 2008.
+Payne entered the race in 2012 to reclaim his seat and won.
+Johnny Hammock was elected mayor in 2016 following Payne's retirement.
+During his tenure, Hammock investigated cases of potential Paycheck Protection Program (PPP) loan fraud.
+Though not directly attributed to him, at least one case of PPP fraud in Tallassee during his term has made its way to prosecution.
+These actions sparked conflict between some city council members and the mayor.
+Hammock resigned effective June 30, 2022.
+Mayor Sarah Hill, then the Ward 2 city councilwoman, was appointed mayor in his place.

-Hammock - after his first term - focused on fixing the town's crumbling infrastructure that had been long neglected.
-From 2016-2020 Hammock, along with a progressive council, brought in grants and funding totaling in the millions to help address the issues previously left unresolved by past administrations.

 Geography

 Tallassee is located at 32°32′22″N 85°53′35″W (32.539402, −85.893061).

 According to the U.S. Census Bureau, the city has a total area of 10.2 sqmi, of which 9.6 sqmi is land and 0.5 square miles (1.4 km2, 5.21%) is water.

 Tallassee is located in the densely forested Emerald Mountains, a small southeastern chain of the Lower Appalachians.
 It is bordered by two major rivers: the Coosa River to the west, and the Tallapoosa in the east.
 The Tallapoosa River also serves as the dividing line between two counties and towns: the City of Tallassee (Elmore County) and East Tallassee (Tallapoosa County).

 The Alabama Power Company began to develop the Tallapoosa River in 1923 and in the following ten years three power plants built by the Alabama Power Company were built along the Tallapoosa River.
 Composed of the Thurlow Dam, the Yates Dam, and Martin Dam, these power plants have a combined capacity of 269,000 horsepower.

-Tallassee is served by State Highway 14, which runs northwest-northeast through the town, and State Highway 229, which runs northwest-south.
+Tallassee is served by State Highway 14, which runs northwest-northeast through the town, and State Highway 229, which runs northwest–south.
 AL-14 leads east 15 mi (24 km) to Notasulga and west 22 mi (35 km) to Wetumpka.
 AL-229 leads north 15 mi (24 km) to Alabama State Route 63 northeast of Wetumpka, and south 8 mi (13 km) to Interstate 85 at exit 26.

 Tallassee Municipal Airport serves general aviation.